awkwardblackcoder/beginner-javascript-notes/3-let.md

 console.log(ciara); // My husband is Russell Wilson.
 ```

 In 2013-2015, Ciara was ALL about Future but in `currentYear` 2019, her husband is Russell Wilson.
-Ciara is only in love with future within the scope of 2013-2015.
+Ciara is only in love with Future within the scope of 2013-2015.